What can be sampled locally?: The Algorithm

 \subsection{The mixing of \LocalMetropolis{} chain for graph colorings}

-} Unlike the \LubyGlauber{} chain, whose mixing rate is essentially due to the analysis of systematic scans.
+Unlike the \LubyGlauber{} chain, whose mixing rate is essentially due to the analysis of systematic scans.
 The mixing rate of \LocalMetropolis{} chain is much more complicated to analyze.
 Here we analyze the mixing rate of the \LocalMetropolis{} chain for proper $q$-colorings.

 Given a graph $G(V,E)$, a $q$-coloring $\sigma\in[q]^V$ is proper if $\sigma_u\neq\sigma_v$ for all $uv\in E$.
 For this special MRF, the \LocalMetropolis{} chain behaves simply as follows.
-Starting from an arbitrary coloring $X\in[q]^V$, not necessarily proper, in each step: \ifabs{(1) each vertex $v$ proposes a color $c_v\in[q]$ uniformly at random; (2) each vertex $v$ accepts its proposal and updates its color $X_v$ to $c_v$ if for all neighbors $u \in \Gamma(v)$, $c_v \neq X_u$, $c_v \neq c_u$, and $X_v \neq c_u$. }{\begin{itemize} \item \textbf{Propose:} each vertex $v$ proposes a color $c_v\in[q]$ uniformly at random; \item \textbf{Local filter:} each vertex $v$ rejects its proposal if there is a neighbor $u \in \Gamma(v)$ such that one of the followings occurs: \begin{enumerate} \item ($v$ proposed the neighbor's current color) $c_v = X_u$; \item ($v$ and the neighbor proposed the same color) $c_v = c_u$; \item (the neighbor proposed $v$'s current color) $X_v = c_u$; \end{enumerate} otherwise, $v$ accepts its proposal and updates its color $X_v$ to $c_v$. \end{itemize} The first two filtering rules are sufficient to guarantee that the chain will never move to a ``less proper'' coloring.
-Although at first glance the third filtering rule looks redundant, it is necessary to guarantee the reversibility of the chain as well as the uniform stationary distribution. }
+Starting from an arbitrary coloring $X\in[q]^V$, not necessarily proper, in each step: \begin{itemize} \item \textbf{Propose:} each vertex $v$ proposes a color $c_v\in[q]$ uniformly at random; \item \textbf{Local filter:} each vertex $v$ rejects its proposal if there is a neighbor $u \in \Gamma(v)$ such that one of the followings occurs: \begin{enumerate} \item ($v$ proposed the neighbor's current color) $c_v = X_u$; \item ($v$ and the neighbor proposed the same color) $c_v = c_u$; \item (the neighbor proposed $v$'s current color) $X_v = c_u$; \end{enumerate} otherwise, $v$ accepts its proposal and updates its color $X_v$ to $c_v$. \end{itemize}

-Surprisingly, this natural parallel Markov chain has not been well studied before.
+The first two filtering rules are sufficient to guarantee that the chain will never move to a ``less proper'' coloring.
+Although at first glance the third filtering rule looks redundant, it is necessary to guarantee the reversibility of the chain as well as the uniform stationary distribution.

 It can be verified that when $q \geq \Delta + 2$, the condition~\eqref{assumption-localmetropolis} is satisfied and the single-site Glauber dynamics for proper $q$-coloring is irreducible, and hence the chain is mixing due to Theorem~\ref{theorem-localmetropolis-mixing}.
 The following theorem states a condition in the form $q\ge\alpha\Delta$ for the logarithmic mixing rate even for unbounded $\Delta$ and $q$.
 This proves Theorem~\ref{main-theorem-LocalMetropolis}.